tousiftanzeeeem/cuet-micro-ops-hackthon-2025/ARCHITECTURE.md

 1. **Extract the downloadUrl** (Presigned RustFS S3 URL).
 2. **Trigger Download:** Create a temporary invisible `<a>` tag with the URL and programmatically `.click()` it.

-> **Note:** We do not use `fetch(url)` for the final file.
-We let the browser handle the binary stream directly from RustFS to ensure resume capability and native behavior.

 ---